-In this study, we apply a well-validated numerical model with specific China Sea configurations to examine the response of KEni to a large TC and background stream jet over the sloping topography in the SCS.
-A description of Typhoon Neoguri and the details of the numerical model implementation are given in Section 2.
-In Section 3, the general characteristic response of the near-inertial current and the energy fluxes during the TC forced stage and their later relaxation stage as TC moved away from the concerned region are presented.
-Following Section 3, the KEni equation is used to identify the dynamic processes of the vertical viscous dissipation, pressure work, and nonlinearity during different phases of the NIOs.
+In this study, we apply a well-validated numerical model with specific China Sea configurations to examine the response of KEni to a large TC and background jet over the sloping topography in the SCS.
+A description of Typhoon Neoguri and the details of the numerical model implementation are given in Sect.
+2. In Sect.
+3, the general characteristic response of the near-inertial current and the energy fluxes during the TC forced stage and their later relaxation stage as TC moved away from the concerned region are presented.
+Following Sect.
+3, the KEni equation is used to identify the dynamic processes of the vertical viscous dissipation, pressure work, and nonlinearity during different phases of the NIOs.

-2 Typhoon Neoguri (2008) and the Ocean Model
+2 Typhoon Neoguri (2008) and the ocean model